myllynen/aap-automation/README.md

    installer will open the needed firewall ports if the _firewalld_ service was enabled during installation.
 1. Passwordless sudo rights on all nodes, including the installer node.
-   If the installer RPM is already installed on the installer node then sudo rights on the installer are needed for now only due to AAP-14991.
+   If the installer RPM was already installed on the installer node then sudo rights on the installer node are needed only due to AAP-14991 (hopefully to be fixed in a future release).

 The [inventory](inventory) file in this directory specifies the bastion host, i.e., where to run the actual installer.
 Especially in a demo